DanskSupermarked/sg-npm-stores-sdk/README.md

 const page = await traverser.get();
 ```
 ### `query(params = {})`
-This queries the Stores API directly and returns a `Traverser`.
+This queries the Stores API directly and returns a [Traverser](https://www.npmjs.com/package/@salling-group/pagination-traverser).
 `params` is the search parameters.
 This is mostly used internally.